 This project is led by Ph.D student Sherry Young and Dr. David Hik whom are based at Simon Fraser University in Vancouver, Canada.

 Sherry is part of the Soapbox Science and the 1MWIS platforms which equally promote women scientists and the research they do.
-She is also involved in the anti-harassment, the health and safety (THSC) and the Solidarity and Social Justice (SSJC) committees of the Teaching Support Staff Union (TSSU) at SFU.
+She is also involved in the anti-harassment, the health and safety (THSC) and the communication (MMC) committees of the Teaching Support Staff Union (TSSU) at SFU.
+Most recently, she became Head of Communications for the Snow Leopard Network.

 She can be reached at firstname.lastname@example.org